tomstafford/ddm_sims/README.md

 **Running the simulation**

-To run the simulation, do
+To run the simulation, edit `run_simulation.py` so that you request a `Pool` size that's suitable for your machine.
+Then do,

 ```
 python run_simulation.py